Skip to content

 Mobile camps typically aren’t as lavish as their permanent counterparts, but staying at Olakira still feels luxurious.
 You’ll stay in a private canvas tent with sleek wooden furnishings, a tucked-away en-suite area, and your very own stargazing nook big enough to roll your bed into for a peaceful night under the twinkling constellations.

 While here, wildlife-packed safari drives are a given, but for a different perspective, I recommend soaring above the action in a hot-air balloon at sunrise.
 In between the roar of the burners, the stillness and quietude is startling, unlike any helicopter safari I’ve been on before.
-I’ll never forget the moment an elephant tilted its head towards my balloon and looked directly at me, unfazed by the giant contraption floating overhead.
+I’ll never forget the moment an elephant tilted its head toward my balloon and looked directly at me, unfazed by the giant contraption floating overhead.

 Stargazing at Olakira